 The most successful professionals, business people, and athletes that I’ve had the honor of meeting and getting to know all have advisors or life coaches…

-The last time I shared one of my “Weigh In Wednesday” posts was 84 days ago, and a lot has changed [or opened up] for for me since that post.
+The last time I shared one of my “Weigh In Wednesday” posts was 77 days ago, and a lot has changed [or opened up] for me since that post.

-I’ve become more willing to have others, in the capacity of a life coach, help me discover my “blind spots.”
+I’ve become more willing to have others help me discover my “blind spots.”

-I’ve become more willing to ask for, and receive coaching by people who I trust to support me in living one of my favorite Joseph Campbell quotes:
+I’ve become more willing to ask for, and get life coach help by people who I trust to support me in living one of my favorite Joseph Campbell quotes:

 “We must be willing to get rid of the life we’ve planned, so as to have the life that is waiting for us.”

 Or, truth be told in my case, quite often “not planned.”

 As I sat down to write this article I started to go backwards looking at past #couchkills posts where I had proclaimed a multitude of “what I was going to do’s”, and what I wanted to creates.”
 At first I had intended to clean up what I perceived as broken promises that I made to myself, things that I shared with everyone that I was going to do.

 I thought that would be a good place to start.

 And then I stopped myself.